 "Was everyone alright?"

-"Mr. Schmidt had a busted thing of ketchup in his hair that made it look really bad.
+"Mister Schmidt had a busted thing of ketchup in his hair that made it look really bad.
 Everybody had already pretty much cleared out; you just stay away from Schmidt.
 So yeah, it could have been a lot worse.
 Everything in the garbage was a fireball, paper floating in the sky on fire, burning milk cartons, everyone freaking out.
 Of course, he got away after."
-Tessa became more and more animated, even bouncing a bit for the explosion.
+Tessa became more and more animated with her hands, even bouncing a bit for the explosion.

 "Maybe it was some kind of prank, somebody with leftover fireworks?"